-Even if hiking, for example, is your passion, supplementing your hikes with other outdoor activities can not only improve your strength and stamina, but this can also help keep you injury-free when you log miles on your favorite local trails.
+Even if hiking, for example, is your passion, supplementing your hikes with other outdoor activities can not only improve your strength and stamina but can also help keep you injury-free when you log miles on your favorite local trails.

-To be clear, actually doing your outdoor sport of choice will inherently make you better at said sport, and should be the central focus of your training plan.
-But, as mentioned, keeping things one-sided can unfortunately lead to potential problems.
+To be clear, actually doing one of these outdoor sports will inherently make you better at said sport, and should be the central focus of your training plan.
+But, as mentioned, keeping things one-sided can, unfortunately, lead to potential problems.

 Let’s get down and dirty.

 Trail running has become more and more popular over the past few years — it’s a convenient way to take a break from indoor/city life and get some fresh air, all while exploring new areas and staying in shape.

 Besides being a serious mental refresher, trail running has several physiological benefits.
 The mixed terrain helps develop an increased range of motion and develop more muscle groups than traditional running, running on sand and dirt reduces the impact on joints, muscles, and tendons (reduces soreness and injury), and with all the elevation gain, it’s the ultimate way to increase cardiovascular endurance.

 Trail running, especially for athletes who haven’t built a solid foundation yet, is not without risks.